 The School has many student-run interest groups.
-Current student groups include the student chapter of the American Water Resources Association (AWRA), Clarify our Goals, Visions, and Strategies (CLARITY), the Coalition for Agriculture, Food, and Environment (CAFÉ), the Doctoral Research and Teaching (DRAT), the Environment and Development Interest Group (EDSIG), Environmental Justice (EJ), the Faith Environment Religion Nature Spirituality Network, the Forestry Club (FC), the Forest

-Stewards Guild, the Industrial Environmental Management and Energy Group (IEME), a student chapter of the International Society of Tropical Foresters (ISTF), the Land Use Coalition at Yale (LUCY), the Latin American SIG (LASIG), Loggerrhythms (LOGS), the Multi-Ethnic Student Association (MESA), Other Voices - Alternative Perspectives on Environmental Problems (OV), the Social and Community Oriented Practice for the Environment (SCOPE), the Social Ecology Interest Group, a student chapter of the Society of American Foresters (SAF), the Yale chapter of the Society for Conservation Biology, the Society for Marine and Coastal Studies, the Student Advisory Committee (SAC), Special Trees in the Forest (STIF), the Western Resource Group (Westies), the Women in Environmental Leadership (WEL), the Yale Environmental Health Association (YEHA), and the Yale Environmental Law Association (YELA).
-The activities of these groups include sponsoring guest and student lectures, organizing field trips, sponsoring workshops, organizing social events, holding conferences, interacting with regional divisions of their respective societies, collaborating with the City of New Haven to hold conferences and workshops, maintaining electronic lists, organizing a firstyear/second-year mentor program, holding a welcome reception prior to fall registration, planning holiday parties, conducting a spring auction, and holding weekly gatherings.
-Many groups also use such facilities as the Peabody Museum Field Station, with its associated salt marsh and seventeen-acre island, and the Yale-Myers Forest.
+Current student groups include the Asian SIG, the student chapter of the American Water Resources Association (AWRA), the Coalition for Agriculture, Food, and Environment (CAFÉ), the Climate Change SIG, the Coastal and Marine SIG, Disaster, Environment and Development (ENDEV), the Forestry Club (FC), the Industrial Environmental Management and Energy Group (IEME), a student chapter of the International Society of Tropical Foresters (ISTF), the Land Use Coalition at Yale (LUCY), the Latin American SIG (LATIN), Logger-rhythms (LOGS), the Multi-Ethnic Student Association (MESA), the Outdoor Rec, Religion/Ethics/Environment SIG (SPIRET), SAGE magazine, the Social and Community Oriented Practice for the Environment (SCOPE), the Social Ecology Interest Group, a student chapter of the Society of American Foresters (SAF), the Yale chapter of the Society for Conservation Biology, the Student Advisory Committee (SAC), the Western Resource Group (Westies), The activities of these groups include sponsoring guest and student lectures, organizing field trips, sponsoring workshops, organizing social events, holding conferences, interacting with regional divisions of their respective societies, collaborating with the City of New Haven to hold conferences and workshops, maintaining electronic lists, organizing a first-year/second-year mentor program, holding a welcome reception prior to fall registration, planning holiday parties, conducting a spring auction, and holding weekly gatherings.
+Many groups also use such facilities as the Peabody Museum Field Station, with its associated salt marsh and seventeen-acre island, and the Yale Myers Forest.